tomy2105/KnowledgeNotes/cloud/google.md

 To see some other migration paths for whole workloads see [Migration Center](https://cloud.google.com/solutions/migration-center) and [Migration to Google Cloud: Getting started](https://cloud.google.com/architecture/migration-to-gcp-getting-started).

+In short, there are three major types of migrations:
+- Lift and shift - move without (or with minor) improvement, e.g. on site Kubernetes to GKE
+- Improve and move - modernize (take advantage of cloud-native capabilities) the workload while migrating, e.g. (on-site) Kubernetes to Cloud Rub
+- Remove and replace (sometimes called rip and replace) - ompletely redesign and rewrite whole application or some of its parts as a cloud-native app

 #### Cloud Data Transfer

 Can transfer data to cloud using `gsutil` command line utility.
 In particular `gsutil rsync` for synchronization.
 Recommended for transfers with less than 1TB data.